tarantool/doc/doc/reference/reference_sql/sql.rst

 in open-source BSD licensing, and hundreds of corporations / government bodies using Tarantool products in production already.

 The status of Tarantool's SQL feature is "release".
-So, it is working now and you can verify that by downloading it and trying all the features, which we will explain in the rest of this document.
+So, it is working now and you can verify that by downloading it and trying all the features, which will be explained in the rest of this document.
 There is also a :ref:`tutorial <sql_tutorial>`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~